kosssi/cozy-doctypes/docs/io.cozy.bank.md

 ## `io.cozy.bank.settings`

 This doctype store informations about Bank application settings.
-There iss only one document, by default:
+There is only one document, by default:

 ```
 {
   montant: {
-    enbale: false,
+    enable: false,
     value: 30
   }
 }